markdown-l10n/markdown-l10n-spec/README.md

 * show the difference between original and localized document

 ## Structure
-# Localization Header
+### Localization Header
+Header serves as a switcher between all localizations of the file.
 `@l10n:h` in the same line as the header, has links to all localizations.
 Example:
 ```
 **[English](README.md)** | [Deutsch](README-de.md) | [Русский](README-ru.md) | *[Add](/CONTRIBUTING.md#localization)* <!-- @l10n:h -->
 ```

-# Paragraphs
+### Paragraphs
-`@l10n:p` added to the start and and of the paragraph comment.
+Each original document is logically split into paragraphs delimited by headers.
+All localized files have a copy of original document split into paragraphs in comments and marked with a `@l10n:p` annotation.
+This annotation is added to the start and end of the paragraph comment.
 Example:
 Original document `README.md`:
 ```